joaoh1/MCDict/README.md

 ## Port Information

 This is an unofficial port of MCDict to Minecraft 1.16.3.
-It's meant to be used by Crooked Crooks, however, it might be usable for other mods.
+Meant to be used by Crooked Crooks, so it might not be ideal to use it on other mods, however, it's perfectly functional.

 ## Original Description